XLSForm/xlsform.github.io/_includes/xlsform.md

 ### <a name="about"></a>About this site

-XLSForm.org is a community supported project aiming to create a common reference point for the XLSForm.org standard.
+XLSForm.org is a community-supported project aiming to create a common reference point for the XLSForm standard.

 If you want to contribute to or improve this documentation, please visit our [project's GitHub repo](https://github.com/XLSForm/xlsform.github.io).